jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 We agreed that this is an important clarification to make in the paper.
 We added a paragraph in Section 5.3 (highlighted in red within lines 875).
 Tidal disruption would indeed be seen in the correlation at the smaller scales.
-Yet, the temporal changes shouldn't been gradual and should not have been as strong at the pericentric passages of the satellite.
+Yet, the temporal changes should be gradual and should not have been as strong at the pericentric passages of the satellite.